Monday, January 26, 2015

 Read the poem in its entirety (scroll down the page to find it).

-This amazing poem has me wondering what kind of poems can be crafted using only three-letter words.
+This fantastic poem has me wondering what kind of poems can be crafted using only three-letter words.
 That is your challenge.
 Please share a link to your poem or the poem itself in the comments.

 9 comments: